How to send a letter to Santa in Germany

 Sending a list to St. Nikolaus in Germany

 Children in Germany can also opt for personal correspondence with St. Nikolaus.
-Contrary to popular belief, St Nikolaus is his own person, and not just a version of Santa that only precocious children know.
-In Germany, he is best known for leaving sweeties in children’s shoes on the night of December 6.
+Contrary to popular belief, St Nikolaus is his own person, and not just a version of Santa only known to precocious children.
+In Germany, he is famous for leaving sweeties in children’s shoes on the night of December 6.

 St. Nick is part of the large portion of the German population with a migrant background, emigrating in the 4th century from what is now Turkey.
 Since then, he is said to have resurrected three children who had been murdered and pickled by a butcher, leading to his canonisation as the patron saint of little children, sailors and merchants.